joolstorrentecalo/gitlab-foss/doc/development/rake_tasks.md

 - `bin/rspec spec/requests/api/` for the RSpec tests if you want to test API only

-### Run RSpec tests which failed in merge request pipeline on your machine
+### Run RSpec tests which failed in Merge Request pipeline on your machine

-If your merge request pipeline failed with RSpec test failures, you can run all the failed tests on your machine with the following Rake task:
+If your Merge Request pipeline failed with RSpec test failures, you can run all the failed tests on your machine with the following Rake task:

 ```shell